Michael (00:00)

 Michael (18:13)

 And here's the deal, Caleb.
-We got a shout out Benedictine college in good old Atchison, Kansas, right?
+We got a shout-out from Benedictine College in good old Atchison, Kansas, right?
 That's where we went.
 Got to give them a shout out.
 Good school.
 Home of Amelia Earhart.
 Did they find her yet?
 I feel like every year it's like, we found her.
 But good school.
-Good place to get a college.
+Good place to get a college degree.

 Caleb (18:34)

 It was a great school.
-I really enjoyed my time there and being an RA there in a freshman dorm for that many years.
+I really enjoyed my time there, especially being an RA in a freshman dorm for that many years.
 It was really fun.
-And I know that you got to be an RA as well.
+And I know that you have to be an RA as well.
 And that's kind of when we first interacted there in the upperclassmen and lower classmen.
-And I really enjoyed being able to interact with the freshmen.
-They're much more energetic, outgoing, able to open the doors to meet new people.
-And I know that's not really the case with upperclassmen and being an RA to them.
+And I really enjoyed interacting with the freshmen.
+They're much more energetic and outgoing, and they're able to open doors to meet new people.
+And I know that's not really the case with upperclassmen, especially when you're an RA to them.
 But I will say it came with cons.
-I've got many stories from being in the freshman dorm and it took some opportunities for me to have some corrective action to take on some people too.
+I've got many stories from being in the freshman dorm, and it gave me opportunities to take corrective action against some people, too.
 And that was, you know what?
 Reflecting back on it, I think that being an RA has a lot of components, the initial components to leadership, which is reflecting back, it's kind of interesting.

 Michael (19:37)